nbaird4889/nbaird4889/README.md

 ### I’m interested in...
 - Improving my frontend and backend development skills
-- Diving deeper into React
+- Diving deeper into React and Gatsby
 - Continuing to improve my CSS skills

 ### Fun fact...